Meet the team

 Hannah Meystrik

-I am a junior studying Speech, Language, and Hearing Sciences with a minor in Education.
+I am a senior studying Speech, Language, and Hearing Sciences with a minor in Education.
 I am currently a member of Sigma Eta Rho, MU NSSLHA, and a student ambassador for the College of Health Sciences.
 Following graduation, I plan to attend graduate school and become a licensed Speech-Language Pathologist.
 As an SLP, my goal is to work with children in an early childhood special education setting.

 Our collaborators